eatonphil/ulisp/README.md

 # ulisp

-A minimal, mostly wrong compiler for a lisp-like language to assembly.
+A minimal, mostly wrong assembly compiler for a lisp-like language written in Javascript.

 ### Example